 Gem-quality diamonds occur in many hues, with most ranging from light yellow or light brown to colorless.
-In this normal color range, the msot valuable diamonds are colorless as the absence of color allows the most natural light to pass through the diamond and a truly colorless diamond is extremely rare.
+In this normal color range, the most valuable diamonds are colorless as the absence of color allows the most natural light to pass through the diamond and a truly colorless diamond is extremely rare.
 Most diamonds possess varying degrees of yellow or brown, and small, subtle differences in color can make a substantial difference in value.
-The Gemoloical Insitute of America uses letters from D to Z for its color grading scale, D being colorless.
+The Gemological Institute of America uses letters from D to Z for its color grading scale, D being colorless.

 Diamonds with a color other than colorless to light yellow or brown are called fancy.
 Fancy colored diamonds can be yellows or browns with color saturations more than a Z on the color scale, or can be nearly any hue imaginable from blue to pink to green.

-Diamond clarity refers to the absense of inclusions and blemishes.
+Diamond clarity refers to the absence of inclusions and blemishes.